anthonyjluo/challenge/README.md

  an index with this property must be the maximum of the array.

 Algorithm Reasoning:
-I chose to use a binary search algorithm to reach a general case of O(log(N)) performance time of finding the maximum, but worst case the algorithm performs at O(N) peformance time due to certain edge cases.
+I chose to use a binary search algorithm to reach an amortized case of O(log(N)) performance time of finding the maximum, but worst case the algorithm performs at O(N) peformance time due to certain edge cases.

 My algorithm finds the middle, and then determines whether to search down the left or right half of a list under certain criteria.